Tekla Structures on-premises licensing

 Using multiple license servers in one company

-You might want to spread your license pool on several servers in your company.
-You might have offices in many cities, each office with its own license server, or you might simply want to divide the license pool to minimize disruption caused by server downtime.
+You may want to spread your license pool on several servers in your company.
+You may have offices in many cities, each office with its own license server, or you may simply want to divide the license pool to minimize disruption caused by server downtime.

 You do not have to activate all of the licenses on the same license server even if they are on the same entitlement certificate.
 For example, you can divide your total license entitlement on several servers simply by activating one half of your licenses on one server and the other half of the licenses on another server.
 Or, as another example, you can activate some of the licenses on a common server and the rest locally on each user’s computer.
 You can easily change the location of the licenses by deactivating them on one license server and activating on another so you can adjust the number of licenses to changes in your user base over time.